Celine Dion Live 2017

-Céline Dion Live 2017 was the thirteenth concert tour by French Canadian singer Celine Dion.
+Celine Dion Live 2017 was the thirteenth concert tour by French Canadian singer Celine Dion.
 The tour was organized to support Dion's 2016 French-language studio album, Encore un Soir.
-For the anglophone shows, Dion performed her song "How Does a Moment Last Forever" (from the 2017 version of "Beauty and the Beast"), along with a few rare songs and fan favourites.
-With twenty five shows, the tour began in Copenhagen, Denmark on 15 June 2017 and concluded on 5 August 2017 in Glasgow, Scotland.
+For the anglophone shows, Dion performed her song "How Does a Moment Last Forever" (from the 2017 version of "Beauty and the Beast"), along with a selection of rare songs and fan favourites.
+With 25 shows, the tour began in Copenhagen, Denmark on 15 June 2017 and concluded on 5 August 2017 in Glasgow, Scotland.